 Thank you so much for sharing your voice with us.
-We cannot express how proud we are of each and every one of you who had the courage to audition for these productions.
+We cannot express how proud we are of each and every one of you who had the courage to audition for this production.

-Auditioning is never an easy part of the production process, but I hope you can see how much you have grown having gone through such an experience.
-Your hard work, dedication, and passion were seen by all of us.
+Auditioning is never an easy part of the process, but we hope you can see how much you have grown having gone through such an experience with your classmates.
+Your hard work, commitment, and passion were seen by all of us in the casting committee and this was not an easy decision for us to make.

-There will be more information to come explaining what to expect for the first day of rehearsals, so look for an email in the coming days to prepare yourself for the start of the rehearsal process.
+There will be additional information about rehearsals sent out via email from Mr. Rapp to prepare yourselves for the start of the rehearsal process.
 We look forward to beginning this work with you!

 Through years of theatre, dance, music, and leadership in the arts, Chloe Simpson ’25 found confidence, community, and her voice.
 From the stage to the classroom, she embraced every opportunity to grow as a performer, student, and civic thinker.